-CS 111 - Computing I

-This two part sequence provides a breadth first introduction to the field of Computer Science.
+CS 111 - Computing I This two part sequence provides a breadth first introduction to the field of Computer Science.
 Students learn the history of Computer Science as well as the basics about operating systems and computer architecture.
 Students learn how to think logically and how to problem solve with computers.
 Students are introduced to the general concepts and techniques of object oriented programming, and an emphasis is placed on generating working programs.
 This course includes a laboratory component.
 Required for Computer Science Degree programs and the Computer Science Minor program.
+Note: Meets Quantitative Reasoning Learning Outcome (QUAN) Four credits.

-CS 112 - Computing II

-Students build on the concepts introduced in Computing I. Students also gain a better understanding of the implementation of programming designs, and basic concepts of data structures.
+CS 112 - Computing II Students build on the concepts introduced in Computing I. Students also gain a better understanding of the implementation of programming designs, and basic concepts of data structures.
 This course includes a laboratory component.
 Required for Computer Science Degree programs and the Computer Science Minor program.
+Note: Meets Quantitative Reasoning Learning Outcome (QUAN) Four credits.

+Prerequisite(s): CS 111 or permission of the instructor.

 CS 115 - Discrete Mathematics

 An introduction into the mathematical structures fundamental to various areas of computer science.
 Topics include introduction to logic and proofs, set theory, number theory and cryptography, functions, relations, counting, discrete probability, and graph theory.
 Required for Computer Science Degree programs and the Computer Science Minor program (an equivalent course can be substituted in the minor with departmental approval).

 This course includes a 1-hour recitation.

+Four credits

 CS 116 - Discrete Mathematics II

 A continuation of the study of the mathematical structures fundamental to various areas of computer science.
 Topics include logic, matrix algebra, trees, number systems, Boolean algebra, languages and grammars, recursion, and algebraic structures.

+Four credits

+Prerequisite(s): CS 115 or permission of the instructor.

 CS 204 - Decision Making with Spreadsheets

 The goal of this course is to prepare students to analyze data and solve real-life business and scientific problems, using a software application such as Microsoft Excel as a tool.
 Students will move beyond the basic "point and click" and will be challenged to use critical thinking and analysis to find efficient and effective solutions to real-life situations, as well as build on information literacy.
 Courses open to all majors - no prerequisite.

 Note: Counts as a Computer Science elective for the Computer Science with Business Major only.
 Does not count towards Computer Science minor.

+Four credits.
-CS 205 - The Internet: Fundamentals and Issues

-Designed primarily for non-majors who wish to deepen their understanding of the Internet, this course explores the fundamentals of Internet communication and the systems/applications that facilitate it.
+CS 205 - The Internet: Fundamentals and Issues Designed primarily for non-majors who wish to deepen their understanding of the Internet, this course explores the fundamentals of Internet communication and the systems/applications that facilitate it.
 Students gain a basic understanding of the technical side of the Internet while learning how to leverage it to their advantage with subjects such as online research techniques, good privacy, latest online applications, and security practices, and an introduction to HTML and web page creation.
 Topics of class discussion include online ethics in an era of "free" information and safety in the face of increasing threats to information security.
 Counts as a computer science requirement for the Web Design and Computer Science Minors.
 Counts as a computer science elective for the Computer Science with Business major program.
 Computer Science and Computer Science with Mathematics majors may only take this course as a free elective in their senior year if CS338 is not being offered.
 Courses open to all majors - no prerequisite.
+Four credits.